Tesla Struggles to Ramp Up Manufacturing Volume, With Unintended Consequences

 In 2010, Tesla acquired the Fremont, CA NUMMI manufacturing plant previously owned jointly by General Motors and Toyota for a $42 million bargain basement deal.
 When I visited the Fremont plant a while ago, my host was especially proud of the junkyard price the company paid for two huge Schuler hydraulic stamping presses, which form the largest line in North America and the 6th largest in the world.

-What Tesla didn’t get as part of the deal is knowledge and experience in complex manufacturing.
+What Testa didn’t get as part of the deal is complex manufacturing knowledge and experience.

 Too Many Employees